-Even after creating his own production group, Sterling continued to perform in Mack Sennett's comedy films.
-There was plenty of work because Sennett's Keystone company cranked out 520 silent films over a 10-year period, an average of one per week.
+There was plenty of work for Sterling because Sennett's Keystone company cranked out 520 silent films over a 10-year period, an average of one per week.
 A typical example was the short comedy The Little Widow (1919), with a run time of 20 minutes.
 Sterling also appeared in Sennett's longer comedy films, such as Married Life (1920), which was 50 minutes long.
 In addition, Sterling was a script writer and director for some movies.

 Ford Sterling lived the life of a movie star on and off the screen.
 He owned a villa on the French Riviera.
 He was recognized as one of the best-dressed men in Hollywood.
 Sterling was said to be conversant in four languages.
-It was reported that he once studied to be a doctor.
+Sterling was one of the best-known movie-star golfers, and he seldom missed a chance to play in a golf tournament.
+Later in his career, a newspaper reported that he was studying spiritualism.
 Sterling was one of the best-known movie-star golfers, and he seldom missed a chance to play in a golf tournament.
 Later in his career, a newspaper reported that he was studying spiritualism.